ZanderCowboy/multichoice/docs/11-create-dialog-flow-for-adding-a-new-item.md

 - [X] Added `onChanged` events for add dialog, as well as `onPressedCancel`
 - [X] Added `getTab` and `getEntry` to tabs_repository and entry_repository respectively
 - [X] UI Changes
+- [X] Fixed UI bug: The dialog to add new tabs and entries had a render overflow error

 ### What needs to be done